dbca-wa/sdis/docs/source/faq.rst

 My Document is read-only and the content looks garbled.
 =======================================================
-SDIS shows editable text with embedded formatting enabled.
+SPMS shows editable text with embedded formatting enabled.
 Once read-only, e.g. when a Document has been submitted up the approval chain, or when approved, content is shown as supplied by the authors.
 This includes all the normally invisible formatting.